laurentperrinet/laurentperrinet.github.io/content/slides/2025-02-11-neuromath.md

 {{< figure src="https://laurentperrinet.github.io/publication/perrinet-bednar-15/figure_results.png" title="Edge co-occurrences can account for rapid categorization of natural versus animal images [[LP and Bednar, 2015]](https://laurentperrinet.github.io/publication/perrinet-bednar-15/)" height="420" >}}

 {{< speaker_note >}}

 {{< /speaker_note >}}

+---

+## Edge co-occurences in natural images

+{{< figure src="https://laurentperrinet.github.io/publication/perrinet-bednar-15/figure_chevrons.png" title="Edge co-occurrences can account for rapid categorization of natural versus animal images [[LP and Bednar, 2015]](https://laurentperrinet.github.io/publication/perrinet-bednar-15/)" height="420" >}}

+{{< speaker_note >}}

+While we have demonstrated how to derive association fields from natural image statistics, it is important to note that the resulting probability distribution function represents an average over many possible edge configurations.
+Though this statistical approach successfully discriminates between image categories (e.g., animal vs non-animal images), it likely oversimplifies the true diversity of edge arrangements present in natural scenes.
+Individual images may contain unique geometrical patterns that deviate significantly from the average statistics.
+Understanding this variability, rather than just mean tendencies, could provide deeper insights into how the visual system handles the rich complexity of natural scenes.

+{{< /speaker_note >}}